 Start Time: 7am (don't forget daylight saving!)

 The Rapha Dirty 130 - the ride everyone is talking about.
-The 2017 ride is capped at 375 riders, departs from the Victory Memorial Gardens, and heads into the northern hills of Wagga Wagga.
+The 2017 ride capped at 450 riders, departs from the Victory Memorial Gardens, and heads into the northern hills of Wagga Wagga.
 Four picturesque, challenging and unique Dirt Sectors await riders, as well as a jaunt through the rolling Coursing Park hills.

 Starts from the Victory Memorial Gardens.